 This group of people are the ones who show a poor recovery even at two years after the injury and are the most challenging to manage and treat.

 A thorough physiotherapy assessment is vital in the acute stage of whiplash injury as this can pinpoint risk factors for a poor outcome.
 This allows the physio to target their treatment towards these factors, giving a greater chance of success.
+A conservative approach has bee shown to be more appropriate as a more aggressive approach has been shown to be associated with poorer outcomes.

 It is particularly important to identify signs of post-traumatic stress disorder and high levels of pain and disability.
-These have been identified with progression of acute whiplash to a long-term chronic neck pain condition.
+These have been identified with the progression of acute whiplash to a long-term chronic neck pain condition.

 Severe loss of movement and an exaggerated pain response to cold both predict a poor recovery and indicate that examination may aggravate symptoms unless it is performed carefully.